 Most schools prefer that you reserve a spot (some require it) for the events during your visit.
 Depending on the school, there may be a group information session and tour, a private tour, or time to speak with an admissions officer.
 Some schools offer admissions interviews; others do not.
 In some cases, your child can sit in on a class or even stay overnight with a student.
 Many schools also have an open house, often on a Saturday, with more extensive programming.
 This information is usually spelled out on the “admissions” section of a college’s website.
 Typically, you can reserve a spot online, but don’t wait until the day of — or even the week before — as events can fill up, especially during the spring.

 2. Pack snacks.

 Most colleges have set times for information sessions with tours either just before or after this session.
 These times frequently overlap with lunch.
 In my experience, hungry people tend to be cranky people.
 Cranky people do not like much of what they see or hear (nor do they remember these things at all).

-This will allow time for parking, which is often at a premium on college campuses.
+Allow at least half a day per school, and plan on getting there early.
+This will allow time for parking, which is often at a premium on college campuses (especially in cities).
 It also gives you time to check out the surrounding community.
 Are there interesting things to see and do?
 Does it seem safe?
 Are there shops within walking distance?
 Is there public transportation?
-Doing this before rather than after your tour gives you the opportunity to ask specific questions about what you see.
+Doing this before rather than after your tour gives you the opportunity to ask specific questions about what you see

 4. Take notes and pictures.